Collisional Model for Granular Impact Dynamics: Comparison of Model to Experimental Data

 \subsection{Force Law Analysis}

 We first measure $f(z)$ and $h(z)$ for each intruder by using the depth, velocity, and acceleration data for all trajectories \cite{Clark2013}.
 We then ask how these functions, shown in Fig.~\ref{fig:hzcones}, are affected by the intruder shape, where we focus particularly on the triangular intruders.
 The static force term, $f(z)$, shown in the top panel of Fig.~\ref{fig:hzcones}, is essentially insensitive to intruder shape, within the scatter of the data.
 In this figure, different colors distinguish the various intruders.
 By contrast, the collisional term, $h(z)$, shows significant dependence on shape (bottom panel).
-This term exhibits an initial transient, followed by roughly steady-state behavior, characterized by $h_0$.
+This term exhibits an initial transient, followed by roughly steady-state behavior.
+We define $h_0$ to be this steady-state value of $h(z)$ after the initial transient.
 More elongated intruder noses (i.e., larger $s$) are associated with decreasing $h_0$.
 The transition from the initial transient to $h_0$ corresponds roughly to the time at which the nose penetrates the granular material, and presumably to the formation of a steady-state velocity field around the intruder.
 The transient behavior also depends on the shape, where blunt-nosed intruders ($s<1$) have $h(z=0)>h_0$, and elongated-nosed intruders ($s\geq 1$) have $h(z=0)<h_0$.
 Additionally, as discussed previously, we also measure $h_0$ using the calibrated photoelastic response starting after the nose is fully submerged.
 This allows us to examine the contributions made by different pieces of the intruder nose (i.e., the sides or the tip of the triangular nose).